Governance and integrityThe means by which organisations and individuals ensure the delivery of high quality research

 - How to obtain Research Ethics Clearance

-- Addresses: terrorism and radicalisation; administration of substances altered at LSBU
+- Research that addresses: terrorism and radicalisation; administration of substances altered at LSBU

-- Requires additional insurance cover over and above the University standard
+- Research that requires additional insurance cover over and above the University standard

 There are many aspects of research information but the most common are data protection, confidentiality and intellectual property.